linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 The service mirror is a Kubernetes [controller](https://kubernetes.io/docs/concepts/architecture/controller/).
-It connects to a remote cluster (`paris` in this example), watches for updates to services on that cluster and then creates resources locally to mirror those.
+It connects to a remote cluster (`paris` in this example).
+One of its jobs is to watch the services running on the remote cluster and locally mirror any service that has been exported remotely.
+In addition, the mirror watches the gateway's service on the remote cluster and adds the public IP address to each mirrored service's endpoints.

 {{< fig
     alt="step-1"